 Value for money community facility

-The redevelopment of the Municipal Building is an important part of the revitalisation of Hastings City Centre.
-The building's development has the potential to bring economic and social benefits.
-It will be a centre for activities and events the whole community can enjoy, it will be a place we can all be part of with a shared sense of belonging.
-A vibrant hub in the City will also have a positive impact for the commercial sector.
+The development of the Municipal Building will bring economic and social benefits to Hastings.
+It will be a centre for activities the whole community can enjoy, it will be a place we can all be a part of with a shared sense of belonging.

 Disclaimers and Copyright